-Per University Regulation 2.033 students who are enrolled at least half-time (9 hours Undergraduate or 6 hours Graduate) in a degree-seeking program, are required to show proof of comparable health insurance coverage via online waiver form or purchase the University Sponsored Student Health Insurance Plan.
-Students who are strictly online, transient, non-degree seeking, dual enrolled High School students, certificate students and less than part-time are exempt from this requirement.
-Click here to view FAMU Regulation 2.033 (Attached)
+All FAMU students are required to have health insurance per University Regulation 2.033.
+This regulation applies to students enrolled at least half-time (9 hours for undergraduates or 6 hours for graduate students) in a degree-seeking program.
+Students that are strictly online, transient, non-degree-seeking, dual enrolled high school students, certificate students and less than part-time are exempt from this requirement.

 International students must present proof of insurance coverage along with the required Health History and Immunization form to the Student Health Services.
 Policy information must be presented in English and meet the benefit requirements established by the Florida Board of Governors

 Students, who have not yet purchased an appropriate insurance coverage, may obtain information from the Office of Student Health Services on the health insurance policies from a few insurance companies that have been reviewed by the University and that meet the state requirements.
 Student Health Services is responsible for reviewing international students’ health insurance coverage.